 Thus the question becomes, “How do I prevent a food allergy from developing in the first place?”
-Unfortunately, there’s no clear cut answer as allergies seem to be caused by a combination of multiple genes interacting with the environment.
+Unfortunately, there’s no clear-cut answer as allergies seem to be caused by a combination of multiple genes interacting with the environment.
 Having a family history of allergies or asthma increases your risk but doesn’t seal your fate.
 Being breastfed for the first 4 to 6 months of your life can lower your risk of developing a food allergy.
 The timing of the introduction of certain foods can also affect your risk.
-Recently, the American Academy of Pediatrics recommended the early (within the first year of life) introduction of peanuts to lessen the chances of a child developing a peanut allergy.
-Some experts think the gut microbiome might play a role in the protection against development of food allergies.
+The American Academy of Pediatrics recommends the early (within the first year of life) introduction of peanuts to lessen the chances of a child developing a peanut allergy.
+Some experts think the gut microbiome might play a role in protection against the development of food allergies.
 Additionally, living with a pet for the first year of your life can also lessen your risk of developing an allergy.

 Food Allergy vs. Food Sensitivity

 An important note is that food allergies are different from food sensitivities.
 Food allergies are a response from the immune system; specifically, large amounts of immunoglobulin E (IgE) are released, which in turn releases histamines and other chemicals, triggering allergic symptoms.
 Food sensitivities, on the other hand, are reactions that don’t involve the immune system.

 In regards to MSG (monosodium glutamate), the American College of Allergy, Asthma and Immunology reviewed the research and stated, “MSG is not an allergen.”
 Thus, if someone believes they have a reaction to MSG, it’s considered a sensitivity, not an allergy.
 (Although a possible sensitivity to MSG in food is questionable.
 More on that here.)